zingpython/kungFuShifu/day_one/DayOneExercises.md

 A string is a palindrome if it is identical forward and backward.
 For example “anna”, “civic”, “level” and “hannah” are all examples of palindromic words.
 Write a program that reads a string from the user and uses a loop to determines whether or not it is a palindrome.
 Display the result, including a meaningful output message.

+Exercise 1.
+Avoiding Duplicates.
+Avoiding Duplicates In this exercise, you will create a program that reads words from the user until the user enters “quit”.
+After the user enters a blank line your program should dis- play each word entered by the user exactly once.
+The words should be displayed in the same order that they were entered.
+For example, if the user enters:
+      first
+      second
+      first
+      third
+      second
+then your program should display:
+      first
+      second
+      third

+Exercise 2.
+Shuffling a Deck of Cards.
+A standard deck of playing cards contains 52 cards.
+Each card has one of four suits along with a value.
+The suits are normally spades, hearts, diamonds and clubs while the values are 2 through 10, Jack, Queen, King and Ace.
+Each playing card can be represented using two characters.
+The first character is the value of the card, with the values 2 through 9 being represented directly.
+The characters “T”, “J”, “Q”, “K” and “A” are used to represent the values 10, Jack, Queen, King and Ace respectively.
+The second character is used to represent the suit of the card.
+It is normally a lowercase letter: “s” for spades, “h” for hearts, “d” for diamonds and “c” for clubs.
+The following table provides several examples of cards and their two-character representations.

+      Card               Abbreviation
+      Jack of spades     Js
+      Two of clubs       2c
+      Ten of diamonds    Td
+      Ace of hearts      Ah
+      Nine of spades     9s

+Write your code to take this list of cards and shuffle them.
+One technique that can be used to shuffle the cards is to visit each element in the list and swap it with another random element in the list; do this shuffle a random amount of times.
+You must write your own loop for shuffling the cards.
+You cannot make use of Python’s built-in shuffle function.